 Comparison snapshot

-This page is for buyers who like the control story of self-hosting but do not want the operational burden that comes with it.
-MyOpenClaw fits when managed launch speed matters more than full-stack ownership of every deployment step.
+This page is for buyers who like the idea of self-hosting but do not want the operational burden that comes with it.
+MyOpenClaw fits when managed launch speed matters more than owning the full deployment stack.

 | Dimension | TaoApex | Alternative |